On a combinatorial classification of fine compactified universal Jacobians: Fine Compactified Universal Jacobians

-\begin{proposition} Every degree $d$ fine $c$-compactified universal Jacobian over $\overline{\mathcal{M}}_{3,1}$ is classical. \end{proposition} \begin{proof} We want to show that for each universal stability condition $\m$ identifying a fine compactified universal Jacobian, there exists a universal $\phi$-stability condition such that $\m=\m(\phi)$.
+\begin{proposition} Every degree $d$ fine $c$-compactified universal Jacobian over $\overline{\mathcal{M}}_{3,1}$ is classical. \end{proposition} \begin{proof} We want to show that for each universal stability condition $\m$ identifying a fine compactified universal Jacobian, there exists a universal numerical polarisation $\phi$ such that $\m=\m(\phi)$.

 First, we notice that, for any $4$-tuple of integers $(A,B_0,B_1,C)$, there is at most one stability condition $\m$ such that $(\m_{(2,0,\{1\})}, \m_{(3,0,\emptyset)},\m_{(3,0,\{1\})},\m_{(4,0,\emptyset)})=(A,B_0,B_1,C)$.
 In fact, by both properties in definition \ref{cstabuniv},